Philip Potvin

-Phil Potvin (born November 7, 1946) is a member of the Michigan House of Representatives, first elected in 2010 and re-elected to a second term in 2012.
-His district consists of Wexford, Mecosta, and western Osceola Counties.
+Phil Potvin (born November 7, 1946) is a former member of the Michigan House of Representatives, first elected in 2010 and re-elected to a second term in 2012.
+His district consisted of Wexford, Mecosta, and western Osceola Counties.

 Potvin was the chief executive officer of Western Concrete Products Company, and board chairman and executive committee member of the National Concrete Masonry Association.
 He also served as a second lieutenant in the Michigan National Guard.
-An Eagle Scout, he is very involved in the Boy Scouts of America, serving on the executive board member of the Scenic Trails Boy Scout Council and as assistant scoutmaster for Boy Scout Troop 125 in Cadillac.
-Potvin is also a member of Ducks Unlimited, the National Rifle Association, the Michigan Farm Bureau, and Right to Life of Michigan.